 Even the most notorious criticaster of yore, the Microsoft Corporation, slowly but surely changed course after the departure of CEO Steve Ballmer in 2014.
-On 4 June 2018, the company even announced it was taking over the GitHub open source platform.151 Four months later, Microsoft joined the Open Innovation Network and made its portfolio of 60,000 software patents available for use free of charge to this 2,600-member Linux community, including indemnification against intellectual property claims.152
+On 4 June 2018, the company even announced it was taking over the GitHub open source platform.
+Four months later, Microsoft joined the Open Innovation Network and made its portfolio of 60,000 software patents available for use free of charge to this 2,600-member Linux community, including indemnification against intellectual property claims.
+Is a surely changed to the property claims.